Catanduanes: American period

-World War II
+Japanese occupation

-During World War II, Catanduanes was not spared from Japanese invasion.
-The Japanese erected garrisons in different parts of the island and heavily fortified it.
+During World War II, the sub-province of Catanduanes was governed by a permanent delegate commissioner from the province of Albay, appointed by the central government in Manila.

-Independence Day
+Catanduanes was not spared from Japanese invasion.
+In December 1941 the Japanese Imperial Forces arrived, quickly overwhelming defences and establishing garrisons across the region.
+The Province of Catanduanes Government Website claims that the people of Catanduanes suffered relatively less oppression during the occupation due to the vigorous interventions of Japanese pseudo traders.

+Philippine independence

-Three months after the Philippine independence from the Americans, Catanduanes was finally recognized as a separate and independent province from Albay through Commonwealth Act No. 687 authored by then Representative Francisco Perfecto.
+Three months after the Philippine independence from the Americans, Catanduanes was finally recognized as a separate and independent province from Albay through Commonwealth Act No. 687 authored by then-Representative Francisco Perfecto.
 The independence was approved by Congress on September 26, 1945, signed into law by President Sergio Osmena Sr. on October 24, 1945, and took effect on October 26, 1945.

 Catanduanes became the sixth province of the Bicol Region with the signing of the Act.
-Remigio Socito, the last Lieutenant Governor of Catanduanes was appointed as the first Provincial Governor.
+Remigio Socito, Catanduanes's last Lieutenant Governor was appointed as the first Provincial Governor.
 When elections were held in 1947, Alfonso V. Usero became the first elected Governor.

 On September 26, 1945, Catanduanes was recognized as a separate and independent province.
 By Republic Act No. 159, dated June 26, 1947, the municipality of Caramoran was recreated out of the Municipality of Pandan; under R.A.
 No. 491, dated June 12, 1950, the Municipality of Bagamanoc was also created.

 Gigmoto formally became a municipality again in 1951, as did San Miguel in 1952.
 Also in the early 1950s, another center of government, Baras, was created.
 It was during this period that the island saw economic development and growth.
 Interlinking roads were built and trading centers were created.